python4me/python4me.github.io/_posts/2020-11-26-lecture-notes-1.md

 # Expressions

 To be honest, all we were doing in the last section was checking the values of expressions.
 When you use objects with operators, you get expressions.
 For example `a = 5` is an expression just like `a is 5`.
 Some of these expressions are logical arguments.
-You may have noticed that in a big part of the operators we just saw, the shell returned either True or False.
-These expressions which return True or False are called logical statements just like in math.
+You may have noticed that in a big part of the operators we just saw, the shell returned either `True` or `False`.
+These expressions which return `True` or `False` are called logical statements just like in math.
 This brings us to **branching**.

 # Branching